 The SSA uses two different tests including the “Duration of Work Test” and the “Recent Work Test” to determine if a person qualifies for benefits.
 These take into account how long you have worked, as well as how recently, in order to determine eligibility.
 It should also be noted that if a person’s mental RFC (residual functional capacity) shows that he or she is able to do limited functions in a work environment, he or she might also be eligible for a medical-vocational allowance depending on certain circumstances.

 If you suffer from severe depression that leaves you unable to work, we suggest contacting a Tulsa Social Security disability attorney.
-We offer free consultations, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.
 We will help you every step of the way and fight for your rights.
 Contact us today.

 Troutman & Troutman, P.C. – Tulsa Social Security disability lawyers